How to Test a Transformer with a Multimeter

 Input And Output Tests

-Ordinarily, this test is supposed to be carried out on only the output terminals on the transformer.
+Ordinarily, this test is supposed to be carried out only on the transformer’s output terminals.

-However, to ensure you get accurate readings from the output terminals, you have to be sure that the voltage coming into it is also accurate.
+However, to ensure accurate readings from the output terminals, you have to be sure that the voltage coming into them is also accurate.
 This is why you test your input source.

 For home appliances, input sources are typically sockets in walls.
 You want to check that these are providing the accurate amount of voltage.